-This class is open to experienced handlers in their second year or above of Novice Obedience training who have never received a qualifying score in any Novice Obedience class at County Fair or received an equivalent title from a national dog association.
+This class is open to exhibitors and dogs who did not earn a qualifying score in Novice A. Handlers with prior Novice experience who are showing a new dog, or new handlers showing an experienced Novice dog should also enter the B class.
 This class is open to exhibitors or dogs with previous experience in Novice Obedience training OR exhibitors and dogs who did not earn a qualifying score in Novice A Obedience.
 All exercises in this class will be judged according to AKC specifications except registration of dog is not required.
 This class includes some off-leash exercises.
 A 6 foot leash is required for this class.

-Exercise Formes
+Exercise Points

 Heel on Leash, then Figure Eight on leash 40

 Stand for Exam (off leash) 30

 Heel Free 40

 Recall 30

 Sit Stay- Get Your Leash 30

-Group Exercise on leash - Sit Stay (1 min.) (group size may be limited) 15
+Group Exercise on leash - Sit Stay (1 min.)
+15

-Group Exercise on leash - Down Stay (1 min .) -(group size may be limited) ⊢ 15
+Group Exercise on leash - Down Stay (1 min0 15

 Total Points 200